Updated: Jul 31

 Materials (documents, drawings, standards, specifications)

 Methods (techniques, approaches, procedures)

 A combination of using a Fishbone Diagram and 5 Whys can be used to brainstorm through these categories to produce a list of possible causes for the effect (problem) .

-What processes problems do you experience that could benefit from using this technique?
+What processes could benefit from using this technique?

 Which set of problems generate the greatest impact (you may need to do a Pareto Analysis)?

-What step can you take today towards conducting this review?
+What steps can you take today to start using this approach in your organization?